drhsqlite/fossil-mirror/www/delta-manifests.md

 moderately-sized project can easily have a thousand files, and every checkin manifest will include those thousand files.
 As of this writing Fossil's own checkins contain 989 files and the manifests are 80kb each.
-Thus a checkin which changes only 2 bytes of sourse code ostensibly costs another 80kb of storage for the manifest for that change.
+Thus a checkin which changes only 2 bytes of source code ostensibly costs another 80kb of storage for the manifest for that change.